Explainer: how is rain forecast?

-To determine whether rainfall is going to be widespread or isolated in nature, we look at what's known as the vertical stability of the atmosphere, which is an indication of how high the clouds can grow to.
+To determine whether rainfall is going to be widespread or isolated, we look at the vertical stability of the atmosphere.
+This is an indication of how high the clouds can grow to.

 If the atmosphere is stable this leads to flat, layer-type cloud which typically means large areas of mostly uniform rainfall totals.
 If the atmosphere is unstable then we get clouds that can be very tall, have gaps between them and produce rainfall that is much more variable in nature.

-You can usually tell if this will be the case by looking at the forecast, as the rainfall range will be large, e.g. 2 to 15 mm.
-On the other hand, when the rainfall range shows reasonably large totals but a relatively small range like 15 to 20 mm, there's usually widespread rain falling from a broadscale cloud system, not just showers or thunderstorms popping up here or there.
+You can usually tell to whether to expect showers by looking at the forecast.
+The rainfall range will be large, for example, 2–15 mm.
+When the rainfall range shows reasonably large totals but a relatively small range like 15–20 mm, there's usually widespread rain falling from a broadscale cloud system, not just showers or thunderstorms popping up here or there.
 Read our blog on how to interpret the daily rainfall forecast.

-Image: heavy rain over Noonamah, NT, by Chris Kent Photography.
+Image: heavy rain over Noonamah, Northern Territory.
+Credit: Chris Kent Photography

 Why rainfall forecasts can sometimes change

-Rainfall forecasts from the Bureau use a combination of computer model output and forecaster intervention.
-When the forecast is for a period of four days or more there is often no physical evidence on current weather charts of the mechanism predicted to cause the cloud and rain on that day (e.g. a cold front).
-At this timescale forecasters are heavily reliant on the model output, and there may be variations from run to run.
-As newer observations become available to be fed into the computers, this can lead to changes in the rainfall forecast—so it's best to check back regularly for the latest updates.
+Our rainfall forecasts use a combination of computer model output and forecaster intervention.
+When the forecast is for 4 days or more, there is often no physical evidence on current weather charts of the mechanism predicted to cause the cloud and rain on that day (such as a cold front).
+At this time scale, forecasters are heavily reliant on the model output, and there may be variations each time the models are run.
+As newer observations become available to be fed into the models, this can lead to changes in the rainfall forecast.
+So it's best to check back regularly for the latest updates.

-As the timeframe for the forecast becomes shorter, then more certainty is displayed in the rainfall forecasts, because there's more physical evidence fed into the forecasting process.
+As the timeframe for the forecast becomes shorter, then the rainfall forecasts become more certain, because there's more physical evidence fed into the forecasting process.

-The isolated nature of thunderstorms poses significant challenges in forecasting the exact locations of where the heaviest rainfall will occur.
-In particular, summer storms are notoriously explosive and erratic, as at that time of year there's extra heat and energy in the atmosphere.
+The isolated nature of thunderstorms poses significant challenges in forecasting the exact locations of where the heaviest rain will fall.
+In particular, summer storms are notoriously explosive and erratic.
+At that time of year there's extra heat and energy in the atmosphere.
 There's also plenty of moisture and instability in summer to fuel the development of showers.

 How is rainfall measured?

 The standard instrument for measuring rainfall is the 203 mm (8 inch) rain gauge.
-This is essentially a circular funnel which collects the rain into a graduated and calibrated cylinder.
-Rainfall is measured to the nearest 0.
-2 mm; anything less than this is recorded as a trace.
+This is a circular funnel which collects the rain into a graduated and calibrated cylinder.
+Rainfall is measured to the nearest 0.2 mm.
+Anything less than this is recorded as a trace.

-In modern automatic weather stations a Tipping Bucket Rain Gauge (TBRG) is used, which never need to be emptied and allow readings to be sent automatically.
+In modern automatic weather stations a tipping bucket rain gauge is used.
+These never need to be emptied and allow readings to be sent automatically.

-The Bureau collects daily observations from approximately 6600 rainfall stations located across the country.
+We collect daily observations from approximately 6600 rainfall stations across the country.
 These rainfall observations not only feed into our forecasting models to predict the weather into the future, but also help strengthen our long-term understanding of Australia's past climate.